 A broad-based screening test for Everyone.

 The Comprehensive Health Profile has been our most ordered online blood lab test for 36 years.
-The blood test screens for cardiovascular risk, major organ function, anemia, glucose (blood sugar), infection, blood disease, and other indications of illness.
+The profile screens for cardiovascular risk, major organ function, anemia, blood sugar (glucose), infection, blood disease, and other indications of illness.
 This type of blood testing is routinely ordered as part of an annual physical exam.

 The Comprehensive Health Profile consists of the 3 standard panels:

 Preparation: fast 10 hours prior to this test, unless you are diabetic or pregnant.
 Fasting means abstaining from food and any non-water drinks.
 Do drink plenty of water while fasting and continue with any prescribed medications.